UBC-Stat-ML/nextflow-notes/README.md

 - Execute the nodes in the correct order and with as much parallelization as possible.
 - Each node runs its own fresh directory, with symlinks to its inputs  (symlink = symbolic link, i.e. file pointing to another one).
 - If you change only a subset of nodes, nextflow can re-run only those that changed plus the ones downstream.
-- Same workflow can be used on your laptop and the cluster (e.g. this one designed for UBC's Sockeye cluster).
-In the latter case, nextflow takes care of all the batch submission details.
+- Same workflow can be used on your laptop and the cluster (e.g. this tutorial tailored for UBC's Sockeye cluster but same principles apply for systems based on PBS, SGE, and many more).
+When doing cloud execution, nextflow takes care of all the batch submission details.
 - Helps setup common experimental design patterns, e.g. full factorial designs ran in parallel.
 - Simplified replication, adding one line of code takes care of running a node in a docker/singularity container.

 ## Prerequisites

-- Do **not** install nextflow, instead just clone this repo which has one with the version we will use built-in.
+- No need to install nextflow, instead just clone this repo which includes the specific nextflow version we will need.
 - Unix (mac, linux, wsl, etc)
-- Java 11 (use [sdk man](https://sdkman.io/) to make sure you use exactly this version; Java recently got worse at backward compatibility)
+- Java **11** (use [sdk man](https://sdkman.io/) to make sure you use exactly version 11, not higher, not lower; Java recently got worse at cross version compatibility)
 - We will use R for some of the examples

-To run on Sockeye:
+To run on the Sockeye cluster:

 - A Sockeye account
 - Setup your Sockeye account so that you can push/pull from github without password ([see github doc](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))
 - To make things easier, set-up also a department VM (email help@stat)
-- Setup password less SSH to the department VM (google: passwordless ssh), which you can keep as semi-permanent bridge to Sockeye via ``screen`` to avoid the annoying 2FA
+- Setup password less SSH to the department VM (google: passwordless ssh), which will use use a as semi-permanent bridge to Sockeye via ``screen`` to avoid the annoying 2FA

 ## Running a nextflow workflow locally